 Looking to add a bit of magic to your holiday food lineup this year?
 Ever wonder what would be on the menu in the wizarding world for the holidays?
-Well if you haven’t, don’t worry because I have!
-And that is how I dreamt up this butterbeer pie.
+We have and just couldn’t resist making this butterbeer pie to honor the season.
+With a luscious filling and meringue marshmallow fluff, it’s exactly the kind of magical pie you’re sure to find in the Wizarding World.

 Butterbeer is obviously a favorite of witches and wizards and we get it every chance we can in the Wizarding World of Harry Potter at Universal Studios.
 But when we are at home, we have to rely on our own magic.
 We’ve made hot butterbeer in the past, and it’s always a treat.
 So why not try the flavor in a pie?